ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/6-SpellsFeatsClassesItems.md

 # New and Changed Spells

+## Skill Actions

+These aren't really "Spells" per say, but [Skill Actions](https://www.nexusmods.com/baldursgate3/mods/13705) adds new abilities to all characters based on their skill proficiencies.
+One of the very important skills added is using Perception to search for invisible enemies.

 ## Rebalanced Spells

 [Valdacil's Spell Adjustments](https://www.nexusmods.com/baldursgate3/mods/4426) makes a number of critical changes to various vanilla BG3 spells.
 Namely: